 I’m not a watcher of Games of Thrones.
 I’m sure it’s as great as everyone says and I love Peter Dinkledge but I can’t watch anything violent.
 I’m too sensitive so I tend to gravitate towards weird books and independent movies.
 I like suggesting awesomely odd books to people so I think I’ll start a book club like the Oprah book club.
 Except instead of Oprah it’s me making the suggestions.
 And instead of great life changing novels it’s great offbeat stories that entertain me and readers who are like me.
-I’ll call it–Jez Likes Crazy Good Books Book Club.
+It’s the Jez book club.

 First up: Lighthousekeeping by Jeannette Winterson.
 Winterson is a great author for weird awesome stories.
 This one is about a girl, Silver who becomes an orphan and ends up being raised in a lighthouse.
 Pew is the loner who raises her and tells her stories and teaches her to be a great story teller because according to him, that is the job of a lighthouse keeper.

 As with other Winterson tales, time does not seem to exist.
 It leaves me a little sad and wishing it were like that in this real world where the clock seems to be ticking faster and faster.

 My favorite passage in this book comes from a character in love:

 “I never wanted to wake.
 I had no use for the day.
 The light was a lie.
 Only here, the sun killed, and time’s hands bound, we were free.
 Imprisoned in each other, we were free.”

 It just makes me want to feel like that.
 And have someone else feel like that.
 I want to be in that moment dreading the light with someone just once.
 “The light was a lie” is my “The cake is a lie” for a different type of nerd.

 Anyway, read it.
 Love it.
 And if you would like to, tell me what you think.
 The Jez Book Club might be fun!!